Me-MyselfAndI/RouteSeeker_Yeti/README.md

    Main.java - does the majority of work.
 It includes the machine learning part of the code, and also describes the field.
 The principle by which it works is the following:

-in each cell there is a so-called value-vector that points in the direction of the most probable high-scoring path.
-If the robot visited this cell, then the value-vector gets mutated: depending on how large was the score at the end of the trial, the vector will be set closer (reward) or farther (punishment) from the direction the robot moved from this cell.
-The direction of the vector is set to be the major factor that determines where a robot goes from there at any given trial, but there is some probability to allow new strategies to appear.
-This way after a large number of trials, the program will set the vectors to point in best possible directions (or at least get to a local maximum of posible scores).
+In each cell there is a so-called value-vector that points in the direction of the most probable high-scoring path.
+If the robot visited this cell, then the value-vector gets mutated: depending on how large was the score at the end of the trial, the vector will be set closer (reward) to or farther (punishment) from the direction the robot moved from this cell.
+The direction of the vector is set to be the major factor that determines where a robot goes from there at any given trial, but there is some probability to allow for new strategies to appear.
+This way, after a large number of trials, the program will set the vectors to point in best possible directions (or at least get to a local maximum of posible scores).
 The program records every best attempt.
-In the end, the best of the best is given back as an output.
+In the end, the best of the best attempted paths is given back as an output.

 ------